AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 In the credentials tab, click on the "Create Credentials" button and select "API Key"

+This [video tutorial](https://youtu.be/1JNwpp5L4vM) may help in obtaining the Google Maps API key.

 In the `frontend/src/map/Map.js` file, add the API key to the value of key in `bootstrapURLKeys={{ key: '' }}`.

 For more information on getting a Google Maps API key, please refer to the Google docs [here](https://developers.google.com/maps/documentation/javascript/get-api-key) <br /><br />
 **Obtaining an AWS API Key for SNS (in construction)** <br />
 * [Before following the steps to get started with SNS, note which region is closest to you from this list so you select that for your region in AWS dashboard when following the SNS setup](https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions-countries.html)
 * [Follow these steps provided by AWS for getting access to SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-setting-up.html)
+* This [video tutorial](https://youtu.be/MvUdqXI-s7g?t=62) may help in setting up SNS and obtaining the necessary keys since it is a similar idea.
 * The free tier currently allows up to 100 SMS messages a day
 * Obtain the access key and secret key for your account in the directions after setting up SNS
 * Edit the file in the backend directory `backend/backend_keys.txt`